 Knowledgeable staff in the Specialized Pediatric Inpatient Unit at Harbor Oaks Hospital

 We are pleased to have staff that is highly trained in serving children and families with acute developmental, behavioral, and emotional needs.
-We understand that this unique population requires high levels of supervision and intervention, so we provide a 1:2 staff-to-patient ratio.
+We understand that this unique population requires high levels of supervision and intervention, so we provide an average patient to staff ratio of 2:1.
 Should a child require additional support, we are happy to include one-on-one supervision at no additional charge.

 Our treatment program team works together to help children and families navigate complex symptoms and difficult behaviors.
 Our individualized treatment programs help children and adolescents learn the developmentally-appropriate replacement skills that they need to encourage healthy relationships and to become more functional in social and learning settings.

 During their stay with us, patients will have access to compassionate, experienced professionals from a broad spectrum of backgrounds who are highly trained in addressing the needs of children and adolescents with developmental and psychiatric concerns.
 We are pleased to have the following specialists on staff in the SIPU at Harbor Oaks:

 - A special education teacher who is certified in teaching children with developmental disabilities

 - Behavioral health associates

 When your child or patient has treatment needs that fall outside the scope of what a traditional pediatric unit can provide, it can be difficult to find an appropriate placement for him or her.
 The SIPU at Harbor Oaks in New Baltimore, MI, was created with your needs in mind.
 To learn more about our comprehensive treatment program for a child or adolescent in your life, we hope you will reach out to us today.

 Parental involvement in specialized child & adolescent inpatient treatment